mingjiezhao/mingjiezhao.github.io/_posts/2020-10-02-first_pres_debate_2020.md

 ```

 ![](https://github.com/mingjiezhao/mingjiezhao.github.io/blob/master/img/posts_imgs/first_debate/cloud.png?raw=true){: .center-block :}
-OK, here’s the main fun part.
+OK, here’s the fun part.
 Based on the drinking game, I create 3 keywords list, 2 for each candidate and one for them both.
-I assume you needed to have shot when a keyword is mentioned.
-So I calculated the number of shots based on the game rules as followed.
+I assume you needed to have shot when a keyword is mentioned, so I calculated the number of shots based on the game rules as followed.
 ```python
 # create a list of key words for both candidates based on the drinking game rules
 trump_key = ['china', 'hunter','fake news', 'great', 'sleepy joe', 'witch hunt', 'space force', 'vaccine']